joanlafuente/Multimodal-Business-Classification/README.md

 ## Conclusions

-To conclude, we think that our model has learned to classify correctly within most of the diferent classes in the dataset and generalize correctly, as it is capable to classify well images that are out of the dataset.
+To conclude, we think that our model has learned to classify correctly in most of the diferent classes in the dataset and generalize correctly, as it is capable to classify well images that are out of the dataset.
 This can be seen in test_trained_model.ipynb (Evaluation of the model) and predicting_imgs.ipynb (Predictions for images out of the dataset) files.